elygeo/coseis/readme.txt

         ./configure.py tacc-ranger

+    To see the list of included configurations look in the ``conf/`` directory.
-    Each custom configuration is located in a separate sub-directory of the ``conf/`` directory.
-To create a new custom configuration, make a new sub-directory following the format of the supplied configurations.
+    Each custom configuration is located in a separate sub-directory.
+To create a new custom configuration, make a new sub-directory following the example of the supplied configurations.

 6. Compile the code by running:
     ::